 Ammonia will be the means by which we are able to achieve total global decarbonization, and avoid the catastrophic effects of the Climate Crisis.

 Ammonia, NH3, is already a well-established commodity that regularly ranks among the top exports of developed industrial nations.
 Conveniently, liquid Ammonia: a) is easily stored long-term thanks to its high stability, b) already has a large and scalable trade infrastructure in place, and c) has a higher density of Hydrogen than does liquid H2.
 Ammonia’s major drawback has been its highly carbon-intensive production; the only methods currently utilized at-scale are steam reformation with natural gas, or gasification of coal.
 These methods today account for two percent of global GHG emissions.
-Our method will first utilize nitrates in waste water to efficiently catalyze renewable fuel production from this otherwise unutilized resource, gaining Ammonia immediate market presence; and also directly convert renewable electricity to Ammonia using ambient air and water as our feedstock – in both cases, we will introduce truly zero emissions-storage of zero-emissions energy.
+Our method will circumvent several of the most energy-intensive steps of traditional production methods, and directly convert renewable electricity to Ammonia using ambient air and water as our feedstocks.

-For use as energy, our liquid sunshine can either be sent through an Ammonia-specific fuel cell for direct conversion to electrical energy, or it can instead be catalytically “cracked” to release high-purity Hydrogen for use in a standard PEM fuel cell or to be combusted at a burner tip for any heating purposes.
+For use as energy, NH3 can either be sent through an Ammonia-specific fuel cell for direct conversion to electrical energy, or it can instead be catalytically “cracked” to release high-purity Hydrogen for use in a standard PEM fuel cell or to be combusted at a burner tip for any heating purposes.
 All this to say, Ammonia is well understood as a high-density energy carrier, and there is no doubt about its enormous potential as a fuel.
-We will simply be the first to achieve sustainable mass-production, and the first to finally supply the world with the fuel of tomorrow.
+We will be the first to achieve cost-competitive mass-production, and the first to supply the world with the fuel of tomorrow.

 Leave a Reply